billkarsh/SpikeGLX/Markdown/UserManual.md

 Each Imec probe plugs into a headstage (HS).
 Up to four HS plug into the four ports (numbered 1,2,3,4) of a base station (BS).
 Each BS plugs into a slot in your PXIe chassis.
-Slot one of a PXI chassis is always the computer interface device, while slots 2-8 can be used for Imec or other devices.
+Slot one of a PXI chassis is always the computer interface device, while slots **[2..18]** can be used for Imec or other devices.

 You can place your Imec BS cards in any PXIe compatible slot.
-Use the `Add` and `Remove` buttons to specify which slots are actually populated.
+Use the `Configure Slots` button to specify which slots are actually populated.

-Each BS/slot accommodates up to 4 probes.
+Each BS/slot accommodates up to 4 NP 1.0 probes or up to 8 NP 2.0 probes.
 Use the `Enable` checkboxes in the table entries to specify which probes to configure and run.

 >Neuropixels 2.0:
 >
 >You can plug either one or two probes into the `docks` of a NP 2.0 HS.
 >Dock #1 is on the side of the HS populated by two large capacitors and
 >the Omnetics connector.
 Dock #2 is on the backside with the HS label.

+### Oneboxes

+Each Onebox has two ports that can be used for NP 1.0 or NP 2.0 components.
+Each Onebox must be assigned a slot number (in the `Configure Slots` dialog) before you can access it.

+Oneboxes must be assigned slot numbers in the range **[20..31]**.

 ## IM Setup -- Configuring Imec Probes